Amelia1110/Amelia1110/README.md

 ### Hi there 👋

 Its Amelia!
-- 🎓 I'm a UWaterloo Software Engineering student
+- 🎓 I'm a Software Engineering student at the University of Waterloo

 Projects I'm working on now:
 - 🛍️ Web app (details to be released later 🤫)